Deedman89/ISP-RAS-projects-diploma/README.md

-# Here i would place my works and projects in ML
+# Here you can see wy projects while studying at the ISP RAS department